119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Renewing your license plates in Ontario is a responsibility every vehicle owner must handle.
 While it may seem straightforward, there are a few common mistakes that can cause delays or penalties.
-It helps you avoid fines, keeps your vehicle legal and road-ready, and gives you peace of mind.
+Renewing on time helps you avoid fines, keeps your vehicle legal and road-ready, and gives you peace of mind.

-This blog will cover the information you need to know- when to renew, how to renew, costs involved, and handy tips to make your license plate renewal process a breeze.
-We will only cover clear steps and practical advice.
-Let’s go ahead.
+This blog covers everything you need to know — when to renew, how to renew, the costs involved, and practical tips to make the license plate renewal process easier.
+We’ll keep things simple with clear steps and practical advice.

 When Is License Plate Renewal Due?

-Every Ontario plate sticker expires annually.
-The expiry date is printed on your sticker, along with the month when it is valid, typically your birthday month or when you purchased the plate.
-Before the expiry date, you will receive a renewal notice from us, usually within 75 days.
+Ontario licence plate renewals must be completed annually for many vehicle types.
+The expiry date is printed on your sticker, along with the month it is valid for, typically your birthday month or the month you purchased the plate.
+Before the expiry date, you may receive a renewal reminder from ServiceOntario, usually within 75 days.
 You must renew by the last day of your expiry month, or you will incur a penalty.

-Late renewals start at $90 and increase as the amount of time between expiration and renewal grows with each month.
+Late renewal penalties can start at $90 and may increase depending on how long the renewal is delayed.
 Renewing on time is simple and will help you avoid any potential trouble.

 Although most passenger vehicles, light-duty trucks under 3,000 kg, motorcycles, and mopeds renew automatically now, manual renewal still applies to:

-Automatic renewals happen 90 days before expiry if you have current insurance, no unpaid fines or tolls.
+Automatic renewals happen 90 days before expiry if you have valid insurance and no unpaid fines or tolls.
 Ontario sends reminders via email, text, voicemail, or mail 90, 45, and 10 days before expiry and a final notice 72 hours after if needed.

 Before you start the renewal process, gather the following items: